Polycarbonate Injection Moulding

 Technical Challenges and Best Practices

 Understanding these challenges is critical for maintaining high-quality output and reducing waste.
-Common issues include moisture in the material, which requires pre-drying to levels below 0.02%, thermal degradation caused by excessive temperatures, and flash resulting from improper mold closure or pressure imbalance.
+Common issues include moisture in the material, which requires pre-drying to levels below 0.02%, thermal degradation caused by excessive temperatures, and flash resulting from improper mould closure or pressure imbalance.
 Weld lines can be addressed with optimized flow design or RH&C technology, while sink marks on thick parts are best mitigated through controlled compression during cooling.

 Challenge